Menu

 The Norfolk County Teachers Association is a non-profit educational organization comprised of the school systems in Norfolk County.
 The NCTA provides quality graduate courses through Framingham State University for ALL educators.
 These affordable courses can be aligned with the state teacher standards required for license renewal or moving across lanes.

 Active membership: educators must belong to both the NCTA and their local school association located in Norfolk County.
 Dues are paid through your local school association treasurer.
+A district membership affords all of the NCTA offerings to its member locals.

 The NCTA provides a meeting place for active members to exchange ideas and keep up to date with actions and activities sponsored by DESE, MTA, and NEA.
-In addition to participating in graduate courses, active members have the following additional benefits:
+In addition to participating in graduate coursesactive members have the following additional benefits:

 2. The Annual Awards Banquet held in June honors students, teachers and volunteers.
 Some of these awards have a monetary component.